firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 Launching a "Manager Instance"
 ------------------------------

-Now, we need to launch a "Manager Instance" that essentially acts as a "head" node that we will actually ``ssh`` or ``mosh`` into to work from.
+Now, we need to launch a "Manager Instance" that acts as a "head" node that we will ``ssh`` or ``mosh`` into to work from.
-We will deploy the heavy lifting to separate ``c4.4xlarge`` and ``f1`` instances later, this can be a relatively cheap instance.
-In this guide however, we will assume that our manager instance is a ``c4.4xlarge`` instance, running the AWS FPGA Developer AMI (the specific version listed below).
-The instructions below will guide you through the process of getting this instance up and running.
+Since we will deploy the heavy lifting to separate ``c4.4xlarge`` and ``f1`` instances later, the Manager Instance can be a relatively cheap instance.
+In this guide, however, we will use a ``c4.4xlarge``, running the AWS FPGA Developer AMI (be sure to subscribe if you have not done so.
+See :ref:`ami-subscription`).

-First, we need to subscribe to the Amazon FPGA Developer AMI (which is free).
-To do so, make sure you are logged into your AWS account, then visit: https://aws.amazon.com/marketplace/pp/B06VVYBLZZ/

-On this page, click "Continue to Subscribe" and then "Accept Terms" on the following page.

-Next, head to the `EC2 Management
+Head to the `EC2 Management
 Console <https://console.aws.amazon.com/ec2/v2/home>`__.
 In the top right corner, ensure that the correct region is selected.